unageek/kigumi/docs/build-macos.md

-# Building boole on macOS
+# Building kigumi on macOS

 ## Prerequisites